Muhomorik/csharp-named-pipe-sync/.junie/guidelines.md

 - No reliance on UI frameworks or dispatchers for shutdown.
 - No background tasks whose purpose is to end the process.

+## Domain events and reactive patterns

+- Domain entities
+  - Keep entities free of infrastructure and reactive dependencies.
+  - Do not embed event publishers or observables inside entities.
+  - Entities hold state and invariants only; they do not publish events.
+- Events
+  - Represent meaningful changes as immutable messages.
+  - Place event contracts in a shared, dependency‑free layer where appropriate.
+  - Treat events as intent signals; do not bind them to UI concerns.
+- Application services
+  - Orchestrate use cases and persist state using repositories.
+  - Publish event streams after successful state changes.
+  - Expose observable intent streams for consumers; own the lifecycle and disposal of publishers.
+  - Never terminate the process or interact with UI APIs.
+- Event aggregation
+  - If needed, provide a component that composes multiple event streams into unified observables.
+  - Keep the aggregator free of side effects; only compose and forward signals.
+  - Log errors by logging the exception object.
+- Usage guidance
+  - Higher‑level orchestrators depend on application services rather than repositories when event emission is expected.
+  - Avoid direct mutation of entities from Presentation; route changes through application services to ensure consistent event publication.
+  - Prefer asynchronous APIs with cancellation; avoid blocking the UI thread.

 ---

 ## 🛠️ Build & Run